Curitiba: Climate

 Curitiba features a temperate oceanic climate (Köppen: Cfb, Trewartha: Cfbl).
 Its location on a plateau and the flat terrain with flooded areas contributes to its somewhat mild and damp winters, with an average minimum temperature of 9 C in July.
 Nighttime temperatures can drop below 0 C on the coldest days.
 Daytime temperatures in winter are usually pleasant, around 19 C. However, during cold snaps, daytime temperatures might not rise above 10 C, and on rare occasions, above 5 C.

+Because it is located in a temperate zone, temperatures in Curitiba show marked seasonal variation, resulting in highly variable weather conditions in the city, especially during autumn and winter.
+Temperature variations over the course of a single day can also be significant, particularly in autumn and winter.
+The passage of frontal systems and air masses with different characteristics can cause rapid changes in atmospheric conditions.
+After the passage of a cold front, for example, temperatures may drop significantly; in other situations, the influence of dry air masses favors a large temperature range between the early morning hours and the afternoon.

+During winter, cold days are common due to the passage of polar air masses, alternating with days of large temperature ranges or even warm days, caused by the advance of the dry air mass that settles over the interior of Brazil at this time of year.
+During summer, the significant altitude, combined with the rainfall typical of the season, helps prevent temperatures—both minimum and maximum—from rising excessively.
+Autumn and spring are transitional seasons.

 Snowfall was experienced in 1889, 1892, 1912, 1928 (snowstorm, two days), 1942, 1955, 1957, 1962, 1975, 1988, 2013 and 2020.
 Huge accumulation, however, is rarer.

 During summertime, the average temperature is around 25 C at daytime, but it can get above 30 C on the hottest days.
 However, temperatures above 21 C at night are rare.

 The terrain's flatness hinders water drainage after rain, therefore providing water vapor for the atmosphere.
-Cold fronts come year round, often from Antarctica and Argentina, bringing tropical storms in summer and cold winds and frost in the winter.
+Cold fronts come year round, often from Antarctica and Argentina, bringing extratropical cyclones, and cold winds and frost in the winter.
 They can move very quickly, with no more than one day between the start of the southern winds and the start of rain.
 Curitiba's weather is also influenced by the dry air masses that dominate Brazil's midwest most of the year, bringing hot and dry weather, sometimes even in winter.